-The Authority notes that SKM has benchmarked this item against the direct costs as submitted by SunWater.
+The Authority noted that SKM has benchmarked this item against the direct costs as submitted by SunWater.

-The Authority notes that on a comparative basis, the SKM estimate was very similar to the SAP value.
-The Authority therefore recommends that the item be accepted as prudent and efficient.
+The Authority noted that on a comparative basis, the SKM estimate was very similar to the SAP value.
+The Authority therefore recommended that the item be accepted as prudent and efficient.